SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Cummins Inc. - CMI

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-11, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Cummins Inc. (“Cummins” or the“Company”) (NYSE: CMI).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888), toll-free, Ext.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+15, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Cummins Inc. ("Cummins" or the "Company") (NYSE: CMI ).
+Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Cummins Solutions and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.